 AIRCRAFT TAIL HEIGHTS

 Let’s face it, the main reason for a hangar home is to store our precious airplanes.
 Most general aviation aircraft have tail heights significantly less than 14 feet.
 Unless one is parking his or her Airbus or some type of airliner or large twin in the hangar, he or she can be quite certain that most airplanes will fit into hangers with clearances as low as 12 feet.
 Most Beechcraft airplanes will fit through a door opening with a 14 foot high clearance with the exceptions of all the King Air’s and Queen Air’s.
 Even the Beechcraft Baren and the twin Bonanzas will fit through a 12 foot high opening..
 Most of the Cessna’s will fit with the exceptions of the Caravans and the Citations.
 Bottom line, if you are flying a jet or large twin of most any manufacturer then you will likely be wanting a hangar much larger than the 2000 ft.² limitation for residential hangar and you will want a door and ceiling height of appropriate heights.
 If you are operating in that range of aircraft you undoubtedly know the height of your aircraft and will give your designer appropriate instructions to accommodate the sizes.
+However, for most GA aircrafts, the 12 to 13 foot height is quite appropriate and will fit most anything that we see in the typical aviation communities.

 MOTORHOME HEIGHTS

-Motor homes come in a wide range of heights.
-When I designed and built my own hangar home, I placed an actual motor home door in the front of the hangar.
-It is 12 feet high..
-At that time I considered that it was sufficiently appropriate for any motor home that I would realistically obtain.
-I still do.
-However, that was 10 years ago and since then I have learned that many motor homes are being built with heights that exceed 12 feet.
-However even the large ones do not necessarily exceed 12’.
-I have a son with a 36 foot motor home and we measured it the other day and found it would easily fit, even with the AC, through the door.
-His has a “basement” (storage under the floor) and other luxury factors yet fits with no issues.
-However, the length is tight.
-A typical 2000 sqft hangar (50’x40’ is a typical footprint) leaves only about 38’8” inside dimension to fit the unit.
-Workable…..but tight, by many standards.
-When one thinks of it, if a Residential Aircraft Hangar is being comtemplate (2000 sqft limit) then any motor home that will reasonably fit will be unlikely to exceed 12 feet in height.
-Frankly I believe that my 12 foot height is quite appropriate.
+When the I designed and built my own hangar home, 18 years ago, I placed an actual motor home door in the front of the hangar.
+The door is 12 feet high, which I considered sufficiently appropriate for any motor home that I’d realistically obtain.
+However, since then, many motor homes are being built with heights that exceed 12 feet, although even the large ones do not necessarily exceed 12 feet.
+For example, the my son has a 36-foot motor home, which easily fits through the 12-foot high door with no issues, despite having a “basement” and other luxury features.
+However, the length is tight, and a typical 2000 sqft hangar (50’x40’ is a typical footprint) leaves only about 38’8” inside dimension to fit the unit.
+This may be workable but tight by many standards.

-However, the limitations on motor homes heights, by law at of the time of this writing, is 13 feet and 6 inches.
-Realistically, as in airplanes as noted above, extremely large motor homes such as the Provost style coaches (sizes 40’ or longer) can exceed 13’.
-However even the largest of these, at the time of this writing, rarely reach 13’.
-And the same argument would apply, if one is looking at a Residential Aircraft Hangar limited to 2000 ft.² then likely 40 feet will be too bit and a unit much larger than 32 to 34 feet in length will be impractical.
+The limitations on motor homes heights, by law at the time of this writing, is 13 feet and 6 inches.
+Extremely large motor homes such as the Provost style coaches (sizes 40’ or longer) can exceed 13 feet.
+However, even the largest of these, at the time of this writing, rarely reach 13 feet.
+If a Residential Aircraft Hangar is being contemplated (2000 sqft limit), then any motor home that would reasonably fit will be unlikely to exceed 12 feet in height.
+Frankly, I think that my 12-foot height is quite appropriate for a smaller hangar my size hangar.

 HEADERS ABOVE HANGAR DOORS